 It’s important to keep your target audience and industry in mind.
 That’s not to say your logo should be restricted by the rules and norms of your competitors - sometimes you need to stand out - but it is important to build trust.

 Creating a logo that stands out from the crowd is a challenge.
-If you can tell a story through your logo great but think of all the biggest brands out there - the Nike swoosh, Apple, McDonalds… it’s easy to recall their logo and describe it.
+If you can tell a story through your logo, great, but think of all the most iconic logos out there - Nike, Apple, McDonalds… it’s easy to recall their logo and describe it.

 Your logo should work in black and white.
-That’s the ultimate test of it’s simplicity and versatility.
-Colour can be incredibly useful in terms of communication a mood or emotion but the symbol itself can’t rely on that.
-If only in terms of accessibility it’s important to create your logo in black and white first and only then move on to colour.
+That’s the ultimate test of its simplicity and versatility.
+Colour can be incredibly useful in terms of communicating a mood or emotion, but the symbol itself can’t rely on that.
+If only in terms of accessibility it’s important to create your logo in black and white first and only then, move on to colour.

 Every great relationship starts with a conversation.
 We’d love to talk with you about your next project and answer any questions you might have about Shopify.
 But be warned… once we get talking about this stuff, it’s hard to shut us up!